-- Install and configure the Oracle client software on the DB2 federated server. - 2.
-For DB2 federated servers on UNIX, run the djxlink script to link-edit Oracle SQL\Net or Net8 libraries to your DB2 federated server and create the DB2 federated wrapper library for use with Oracle. - 3.
-Create (or update) the db2dj.ini file to add environment variables for Oracle.
-This file must contain a definition for the ORACLE\HOME environment variable.
+- 1. Install and configure the Oracle client software on the DB2 federated server. - 2.
+Set the data source environment variables by modifying the db2dj.ini file and issuing the db2set command. - 3.
+For DB2 federated servers running on UNIX platforms, run the djxlink script to link-edit the Oracle SQL\Net or Net8 libraries to your DB2 federated server. - 4.
+Ensure that the SQL\Net or Net8 tnsnames.ora file is updated. - 5.
+Recycle the DB2 instance. - 6.
+Create the wrapper. - 7.
+Optional: Set the DB2\DJ\COMM environment variable. - 8.
+Create a server. - 9.

-- 4. (Optional) Set the DB2\DJ\INI and the DB2\DJ\COMM profile registry variables. - 5.
-Check the location and contents of the Oracle tnsnames.ora file on the DB2 federated server, and test the connections to the Oracle server using Oracle sqlplus. - 6.
-Recycle the DB2 instance. - 7.
-Create the wrapper. - 8.
-Create a server definition. - 9.
 Create a user mapping. - 10.
-Test the configuration using Set Passthru. - 11.
-Create nicknames for the tables and views.
+Create nicknames for tables and views.